 The unit works perfectly as normal, but the display is dim.
 First, check the 'display auto dimmer' setting.
 The display auto dimmer dims the display when the room darkens.
 To adjust it, hold down the Info button and press Vol up or Vol down, you should see a small number in the display.
 It can be adjusted from 1 to 9.
 Its not entirely clear which (1 or 9) will give the brightest setting, but a setting of 5 should give a reasonably bright display in a well lit room.

 If the display is still dim, you will need to wait.
 I have just bought another Microsystem CD which has this problem and I have not been able to investigate yet.
-It appears the backlights are working, but are not being allowed to brighten by the auto dimmer system.
+It appears the backlights are not working at all.
 I'm suspecting a bad transistor or diode in the front panel.
-It will be a few weeks probably, before I get chance to investigate this...
+The display panel connector looks the same as the newer model, so testing will begin when I can...
 Watch this space!